Skip to content

 Deductions from the final paycheck are limited.
 Maine prohibits deductions for breakage, spoilage, or cash shortages unless the employee consented in a signed written agreement before the incident occurred.
 No retroactive deduction authorisations.

 Teamed processes final paychecks within the statutory window.
-Our in-house payroll team handles the timing automatically; you confirm the separation date and we run the numbers.
+Our payroll team handles the timing automatically; you confirm the separation date and we run the numbers.

 How often must Maine employers pay wages?